-The respondent is 37 years old and comes from the Congo.
+The respondent is 37 years old and comes from the Democratic Republic of the Congo.

-According to the respondent, six policemen and one policewoman were present in the situation.
-All of them, except for the one who drove the Seat at the beginning, wore a dark blue police-tenu and black pants.
-All of them were armed.
-The two police officers who tracked them down were each wearing a star on their chest.
-This would have probably expressed their officer degree.
-In total, there were four police cars.
-The sixth policeman would have been dressed all in black: a black polo shirt, black pants and black boots.
-He was not marked anywhere as a police officer, but he was also armed and drove away in the Seat, with the inscription police, when the first mini-van arrived.
+According to the respondent, five male officers and one female officer were present in the situation.
+All of them, except for the one who drove the Seat at the beginning, wore a dark blue police uniform and black pants.
+All of them were reportedly carrying firearms.
+The two officers who tracked them down originally were each wearing a star on their chest.
+The sixth officer was dressed all in black: a black polo shirt, black pants and black boots.
+He was not marked anywhere as a police officer, but the respondent stated that he was also armed and drove away in the Seat when the first mini-van arrived.

-Two mini-vans and two smaller cars were present in the situation.
-The two mini-vans were white from the outside, with the police inscription on them and of the brand Peugeot.
+Two mini-vans and two smaller cars were present in the situation, according to the respondent.
+The two mini-vans were described as white from the outside, with the police inscription on them and of the brand Peugeot.
 One of the two smaller cars was Seat, the other one is unknown.
 All of them had the inscription Police on them.
 The respondent described that inside the mini-van it was dark at first and later they turned on the lights.
 There was a ventilator on the ceiling.
-There had also been a spare car tire inside and there had been two seats in the front, then a gap and two longitudinal benches in the back.
+There was also a spare car tyre inside and there were two seats in the front, then a gap and two long benches in the back.
 “There was no chance to look outside in any way, everything was closed off.
-Even the view to the driver’s seat was blocked by an aluminum cover.”
-The door could only have been opened from the outside.
+Even the view to the driver’s seat was blocked by an aluminium cover.”
+The door could only be opened from the outside.

-The respondent and his group were driven to the Bosnian-Croatian border in two mini-vans.
-They had driven only on very bad roads and very fast.
+The respondent and the transit group were reportedly driven to the Bosnian-Croatian border in the two mini-vans; they drove only on very bad roads and very fast.
 “There must have been many holes in the road.
 It hit us so hard from one side to the other.
-We got really sick and we were all about to throw up.”
+We got really sick and we were all about to throw up”.
 In addition, he said, they were sitting very close together.

-Presumably, the police would have left both groups in the same place, but the first group had arrived about ten minutes earlier and had already been walking a bit.
-However, they would not have had cell phones for orientation and therefore would not have gone far.
-The respondent who was in the second group described that the pushback location had been on a hill.
-However, he could no longer say exactly at which location.
-The police officers had pushed the group down the hill by following them.
-At the bottom, he said, they returned the bag of possessions to this second group.
-Then they would have yelled at them, “Go, go.
-Don’t look back.”
+The respondent, who was in the second minibus, described that the pushback location had been on a hill.
+He could no longer say exactly at which location, but he knew it was near Velika Kladuša as this is where they returned to afterwards.
+He explained that the officers pushed the group down the hill by following them.
+At the bottom, he said, they returned the bag of possessions to the group.
+Then they reportedly yelled at them, “Go, go.
+Don’t look back”.
 There was no road in this place, only forest.
-The group had wandered around disoriented until, after a few minutes, they had encountered a group of people from Pakistan who had also come running back directly from a pushback.
+The group wandered around disoriented until, after a few minutes, the respondent recounted that they encountered a group of people from Pakistan who had also come back directly from a pushback.
 This group then showed them the way back.
-It was not until 1 p.m. that the group arrived back at their starting point.
+It was not until 1 p.m. that the group arrived back at their starting point in Velika Kladuša.

-Later, they would have noticed that many of the cell phones had damage because they were all thrown together in that bag.
-Some of them had damage to the screens or malfunctions.
+Later, the respondent described that they noticed that many of the cell phones had damage because they were all thrown together in the bag.
+Some of them had damage to the screens or other malfunctions.